lizhengDesign/Sketch-FillUpdater/README.md

 # Sketch: Fill-Updater

-A Sketch plugin that fills shapes or symbols with content of selected artboards
+A Sketch plugin that fills shapes or symbols with the content of same-named artboards

 ## Installation

 -   [Download](../../releases/latest/download/fill-updater.sketchplugin.zip) the latest release of the plugin
 -   Un-zip
 -   Double-click on fill-updater.sketchplugin

 ## How to use